Li L6

 The Li L6 (理想L6 (Lǐxiǎng L6, ideal L6)) is a range-extender luxury mid-size crossover SUV produced by Chinese manufacturer Li Auto.
-It is the manufacturer’s sixth vehicle and the fourth model in the L-series, following the similar L7, L8 and L9.
-As the brand's most affordable offering, it quickly became its best-selling model, surpassing 200,000 deliveries within just nine months of launch.
+It is the manufacturer's sixth vehicle and the fourth model in the L-series, following the similar L7, L8 and L9.
+As the brand's most affordable offering, the first-generation L6 quickly became Li Auto's best-selling model, surpassing 200,000 deliveries within nine months of launch.
+A revamped second generation was launched in July 2026 as part of a broader overhaul of Li Auto's L-series lineup.

-Overview
+First generation (2024)

-On April 18 2024, the fourth, even smaller model in Li Auto's electric range-extender SUV family was revealed under the name Li L6.
-Compared to the L7, the L6 gains an even shorter body and wheelbase, which makes it the first Li Auto vehicle with a length under 5 m, distinguished by a more angled rear.
+On 18 April 2024, the fourth, even smaller model in Li Auto's electric range-extender SUV family was revealed under the name Li L6.
+Compared to the L7, the L6 gained a shorter body and wheelbase, making it the first Li Auto vehicle with a length under 5 m, distinguished by a more angled rear.
 The L6 became Li Auto's least expensive product at launch.
-The vehicle's unveiling was pulled forward from its originally planned launch in June in response to the successful launch of the competing Aito M7.
+The vehicle's unveiling was pulled forward from its originally planned June launch in response to the successful launch of the competing AITO M7.
 Deliveries began in late April 2024, with higher volumes starting in May.

-The L6 uses a double wishbone suspension at the front, and a multilink independent suspension for the rear axle.
+The L6 uses a double wishbone suspension at the front, and a multi-link independent suspension for the rear axle.
 Unlike other L-series models, it is not available with air suspension, but is equipped with continuous damping control.
-It has a ride height of 180. mm and approach and departure angles of 20 and 21 degrees, respectively.
-It is available with either 20 or 21-inch wheels.
+It has a ride height of 180 mm and approach and departure angles of 20 and 21 degrees, respectively.
+It is available with either 20- or 21-inch wheels.

 The interior features a similar minimalist design to other models in the L-series.
-The dashboard features a continuous dual 3K-resolution 15.7-inch touchscreen display panel spanning from the center to the passenger side, which serve as the infotainment system and passenger entertainment display, both powered by a Qualcomm Snapdragon 8295P SoC.
-The instrument cluster is narrow 4.6-inch touchscreen display built into the top of the steering wheel hub, and is supplemented by a 13.3-inch head-up display.
-The center console features dual 50 W wireless charging pads and two circular cupholders ahead of a split-opening storage area.
+The dashboard features a continuous dual 3K-resolution 15.7-inch touchscreen display panel spanning from the centre to the passenger side, serving as both infotainment system and passenger entertainment display, powered by a Qualcomm Snapdragon 8295P SoC.
+The instrument cluster is a narrow 4.6-inch touchscreen display built into the top of the steering wheel hub, supplemented by a 13.3-inch head-up display.
+The centre console features dual 50 W wireless charging pads and two circular cupholders ahead of a split-opening storage area.